Dear readers of ADxS.org, please forgive the disruption.

 23 % presynaptic

-primarily at cortico-thalamic glutaminergic axon terminals that contacted medium-sized spiny neurons of direct and indirect GABAergic pathways, and at cholinergic neurons that modulate acetylcholine release
+mainly at cortico-thalamic glutaminergic axon terminals that were in contact with medium spiny neurons of the direct and indirect GABAergic pathways and at cholinergic neurons that modulate acetylcholine release

-particularly at the perisynaptic ring of the glutamatergic synapse in enkephalin neurons, where they can interact with D2 and mGlu5 receptors as heteromers.11
+in particular at the perisynaptic ring of the glutamatergic synapse in enkephalin neurons, where they can interact with D2 and mGlu5 receptors as heteromers.12

-at the neck of dendritic spines, where they can interact with extrasynaptic dopamine and metabotropic glutamate receptors as heteromers.11
+at the neck of dendritic spines, where they can interact with extrasynaptic dopamine and metabotropic glutamate receptors as heteromers.12

-presynaptically at glutamatergic axon terminals, where they modulate glutamate release11
+presynaptically at glutamatergic axon terminals, where they modulate glutamate release12

 Conversely, inhibition of adenosine by dopamine.
-These interactions arise (at least in part) from allosteric receptor-receptor interactions within heteromeric A2AR/D2R complexes12
+These interactions arise (at least in part) through allosteric receptor-receptor interactions within heteromeric A2AR/D2R complexes13

 In chronic autoimmune rheumatic diseases, A2A and A3 receptors are overexpressed in lymphocytes.
-A2A and A3 agonists inhibited NF-κB activation, the release of typical proinflammatory cytokines, and the concentration of metalloproteinases involved in the inflammatory responses in chronic autoimmune rheumatic diseases.31
+A2A and A3 agonists inhibited the activation of NF-κB, the release of typical proinflammatory cytokines and the concentration of metalloproteinases, which are involved in the inflammatory reactions in chronic autoimmune rheumatic diseases.33

-Approved in 2019 in the U.S. (first A2A antagonist ever approved) for the treatment of Parkinson’s disease (brand name: Nourianz®),43 but not until the drug’s target was narrowed from Parkinson’s overall to Parkinson’s with off-episodes.
+Approval in 2019 in the USA (first ever approved A2A antagonist) for the treatment of Parkinson’s disease (brand name: Nourianz®),45 but only when the drug’s overall target was restricted from Parkinson’s to Parkinson’s with off-episodes.

-Death of 5 patients in a phase III study of 409 participants from drug-induced agranulocytosis (formation of antibodies to neutrophil membrane glycoproteins leading to destruction of neutrophils).
-Other, approved, drugs also have this side effect.
-Has not been observed with Istradefylline.43
+Death of 5 patients in a Phase III study with 409 participants due to drug-induced agranulocytosis (formation of antibodies against neutrophil membrane glycoproteins, which leads to the destruction of neutrophils).
+Other approved drugs also have this side effect.
+Has not yet been observed with Istradefylline.45

-Iron deficiency, which is also a cause of RLS, appears to be related to an alteration in the expression of adenosine receptor subtypes in the cortico-striatal glutamatergic terminals:2829
+Iron deficiency, which is also a cause of RLS, appears to be related to an alteration in the expression of adenosine receptor subtypes in the cortico-striatal glutamatergic terminals:3031

 weak adenosine binding.
-Activated only when extracellular adenosine levels are very high (micromolar), e.g. after tissue damage (e.g. inflammation, hypoxia, ischemia, brain injury)12
+Only activated when extracellular adenosine levels are very high (micromolar), e.g. after tissue damage (e.g. inflammation, hypoxia, ischemia, brain injury)13

 Ligands:

 In chronic autoimmune rheumatic diseases, A2A and A3 receptors are overexpressed in lymphocytes.
-A2A and A3 agonists inhibited NF-κB activation, the release of typical proinflammatory cytokines, and the concentration of metalloproteinases involved in the inflammatory responses in chronic autoimmune rheumatic diseases.31
+A2A and A3 agonists inhibited the activation of NF-κB, the release of typical proinflammatory cytokines and the concentration of metalloproteinases, which are involved in the inflammatory reactions in chronic autoimmune rheumatic diseases.33

 weak adenosine binding.
-Activated only when extracellular adenosine levels are very high (micromolar), e.g. after tissue damage (e.g. inflammation, hypoxia, ischemia, brain injury)12
+Only activated when extracellular adenosine levels are very high (micromolar), e.g. after tissue damage (e.g. inflammation, hypoxia, ischemia, brain injury)13

-Mutual inhibition of adenosine and dopamine is mediated in mammals by A2A / and D2 receptors; at least parts of it by A2A / D2 heteromeret.
+The mutual inhibition of adenosine and dopamine in mammals is mediated by A2A / and D2 receptors, at least parts of which are mediated by A2A / D2 heteromeret.

 A2A agonists inhibit and A2A antagonists enhance D2-mediated locomotor activation (including in striatopallidal GABAergic medium spiny neurons (MSN) of the indirect pathway) and goal-directed behavior.

-A2A / D2 co-aggregate, co-internalize, and co-desensitize, i.e., even mechanisms such as downregulation do not affect one part of the heteromer alone, but the entirety12
+A2A / D2 co-aggregate, co-internalize and co-desensitize, i.e. mechanisms such as downregulation do not affect one part of the heteromer alone, but the entirety13

 A2A / D3